basler/hucon/docs/en/getting_started/initial_setup.md

 What is needed:

 - USB cable
-- Terminal program ([MobaXterm](https://mobaxterm.mobatek.net/) (Windows) or screen (MacOs & Linux))
+- Terminal program ([MobaXterm](https://mobaxterm.mobatek.net/) (Windows) or screen (macOS & Linux))
 - Micro SD card
 - Internet connection for downloading the HuCon image

 ## Preparation
-To install the new software on your HuCon you first have to download it from our gitHub repository.
+To install the new software on your HuCon you first have to download it from our GitHub repository.
 This can be found at [https://github.com/basler/hucon/releases](https://github.com/basler/hucon/releases) under Assets.
 Save the two files, onionIoT-[version]-hucon-[version].bin and update_flash.sh, on your SD card.

 ## Installation